 Click Here for tab for Let It Be by The Beatles

-The Beatles were obviously going to make an appearance more than once on this list.
+The Beatles were obviously going to make more than one appearance on this list.
 From their twelfth (and final) studio album, Paul McCartney wrote this after having a dream related to his mother’s passing.
 While he says the song is open for the listener to interpret, the lyrical meaning of the song and the emotional resonance it has with the listener is something that makes it perfect for those quieter campfire moments.

-The song is very slow at 72bpm and will feel more like a ballad to play, the original was played with a full band but is very easily translated to a single acoustic guitar.
-You will also find an alternate version called the ‘naked version’ which is a little more stripped down that might be more appropriate for your needs.
+The song is very slow at 72bpm and will feel more like a ballad to play.
+The original was played with a full band, but is very easily translated to a single acoustic guitar.
+You will also find an alternate version called the ‘naked version’ which is a little more stripped down and might be more appropriate for your needs.

 Sweet Home Alabama by Lynyrd Skynyrd